bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 ## Overview

-In this week's module, students learn about object-relational mapping (ORM), a technique that allows developers to convert data between incompatible type systems using object-oriented programming principles.
+In this week's module, students will learn about object-relational mapping (ORM), a technique that allows developers to convert data between incompatible type systems using object-oriented programming principles.

 In this week's virtual classes, you'll review Sequelize query methods, CRUD methods, associations, and eager loading.